-The financial statements, except for derivatives which were measured at fair value according to IFRS-EU, have been prepared on the historical cost basis.
+The financial statements have been prepared on the historical cost basis.

 (e) Statement of cash flows

 The cash flow statement has been prepared using the indirect method.
 The cash items disclosed in the cash flow statement comprise cash at banks and in hand except for deposits with a maturity longer than three months.
 Cash flows denominated in foreign currencies have been translated at the exchange rates at the dates of the transactions.
 Interest on loans and borrowings received and dividends received are included in cash from investing activities.
 Interest on loans and borrowings paid and dividends paid are recognised as cash used in financing activities.
 Transactions not resulting in inflow or outflow of cash, such as entering into a direction to pay agreement as a method of loan settlement, are not recognised in the cash flow statement.
 The transactions within this type of payments that are not reflected in bank accounts are presented as non-cash transactions.